richardstartin/richardstartin.github.io/_posts/2018-01-08-sum-of-squares.md

  11.90%    0x0000021a1df54c89: vaddsd  xmm0,xmm8,xmm1
 </pre>

-The same code can be seen in <code language="java">SS_ParallelStream</code>. <code language="java">SS_GenerativeSequentialStream</code> is much more interesting because it hasn't been unrolled - see the interleaved control statements.
+The same code can be seen in `SS_ParallelStream`. `SS_GenerativeSequentialStream` is much more interesting because it hasn't been unrolled - see the interleaved control statements.
 It is also not vectorised.

 <pre>
            0x0000013c1a639c17: vmovsd  xmm0,qword ptr [rbp+r9*8+10h]